OPC UA Safety is based on:

 SafetyProviders are not capable of detecting communication errors.
 All required error detection is performed by the SafetyConsumer.

 If a pair of safety applications needs to exchange safety data in both directions, two pairs of SafetyProvider and SafetyConsumer must be established, one pair for each direction.

-The OPC UA Mapper implements the parts of the safety layer which are specific for the OPC UA communication service in use, i.e. “pub/sub” or “client/server”.
-Therefore, the remaining parts of the safety layer can be implemented independent on which OPC UA service is used.
+The OPC UA Mapper implements the parts of the safety layer which are specific for the OPC UA communication service in use, i.e. “PubSub” or “Client/Server”.
+Therefore, the remaining parts of the safety layer can be implemented independent of the OPC UA service being used.

 Part: OPC UA layer

 - The SafetyProvider is implemented using an OPC UA server providing a method.